kyurikotpq/mba-from-prior-scores/README.md

-##### Predicting MBA scores from Bachelor’s, Higher Secondary, and Secondary Scores using correlation and regression analyses.
+### Predicting MBA scores from Bachelor’s, Higher Secondary, and Secondary Scores using correlation and regression analyses.

 > This is an assignment I did for my first-year `CS51 - Formal Analyses` course.
-The report for my statistical analyses can be found
+The writeup and report for my statistical analyses can be provided upon request.
+[Reach out to me on LinkedIn](https://linkedin.com/in/kyurikotpq)

 I will focus on a dataset of 215 MBA students at XYZ campus in India, obtained from this [Kaggle dataset](https://www.kaggle.com/datasets/benroshan/factors-affecting-campus-placement).
 If there is strong evidence that there is a linear relationship between prior academic performance and